sartioli/Publisher-BA-Caddy/README.md

 # Prerequisites
 - A Netskope Publisher deployed
+- Console/SSH access to the Netskope Publisher
-- The Netskope Publisher has access to the applications in terms of DNS resolutions and/or IP/Port access
+- The Netskope Publisher has access to the internal applications in terms of DNS resolutions and/or IP/Port access

 # Installation
 In order to deploy the Caddy container: